Skip Navigation

 Introduction

-Mali, West Africa's largest country, is perhaps its most impressive destination.
+Mali, One of West Africa's largest countries, Mali is perhaps its most impressive destination.
 From the sandy mysteries of Timbuktu, to boat trips (we won't go so far as to call them cruises) up and down the Niger, Mali has a wide variety of attractions to satisfy travellers.
 Not bad for one of the world's poorest nations.
-A lack of financial resources has not inhibited Mali's attraction; instead, cultural vibrancy and activity more than compensate.
+A lack of financial resources has not inhibited Mali's attraction, instead, cultural vibrancy and activity more than compensate.
 In Bamako, the capital, for instance, you'll be easily swept into the hustle and bustle of motorbikes, loud Malian music, and a busy marketplace environment.

 Hiking excursions into Pays Dogon, the home of the Dogon people, are excellent.
 The Dogon live traditionally, in an area listed as a World Heritage Site.
 Their culture and arts are fascinating, and their resourceful use of space is truly something to be marvelled at.